Top Halal Restaurants in Singapore: From Casual Dining to Fine Dining Experiences

 Opening Hours: Sun-Thu: 12pm-10pm, Fri-Sat: 12pm-11pm

-Kucina Italian Restaurant: Family-Friendly Halal Italian Classics
+2. Kucina Italian Restaurant: MUIS Halal Certified Italian Classics

 Kucina Italian Restaurant offers MUIS halal-certified Italian dishes in a relaxed dining environment at Kinex Mall.
 The menu features familiar favourites such as Sicilian-style pizzas, stuffed pasta, and baked Italian mains prepared with halal ingredients.